Self Guided Kensington Walk

-This short walk crams a lot into a short distance.
-The distance is well under 2 miles and non-stop you could do it in 40 minutes or less.
+This Kensington short walk crams a lot into a short distance.
+The distance is around 2 miles and nonstop you could do it in 40 minutes or less.
 However, many people will be hard put to complete the walk within one long day - there is so much to tempt along the way.

 We start the walk at Queensway Underground Station on the Central Line.
-If its more convenient, Bayswater Station is just 200m away.
+If it's more convenient, Bayswater Station is just 200m away.
+If you want to pick up something for snacks along the way there are countless places along Queensway itself.

 Diana, Princess of Wales' Memorial Playground